Gleb Shulpyakov

 Gleb Yuryevich Shulpyakov (Глеб Ю́рьевич Шульпяко́в; born 28 January 1971) is a Russian poet, essayist, novelist and translator.
 He lives in Moscow.

 Biography

-Shulpyakov graduated from Moscow State University with a degree in journalism.
+Shulpyakov graduated from Moscow State University with a degree in literary journalism.
+He is the author of numerous essays for Russian periodicals, five novels, five poetry collections, books of travel essays and artistic research "Batyushkov is not ill", dedicated to art and life of Konstantin Batyushkov, poet of the golden age of Russian poetry.

 In 2001, he was awarded the Triumph Prize for his first full-length book of poems, The Flick.
 His second book of poems, Acorn, was published in 2007.
 His first book of poetry to appear in English was A Fireproof Box, translated by Christopher Mattison and published by Canarium Books in 2011.
+His poetry is translated into English, German, French, Italian, Chinese, Bulgarian, Arabic, Spanish and Turkish languages.

-In addition to his books of poems, Shulpyakov is the author of several novels (The Sinan Book, Tsunami, Fez), books of travel essays (Persona Grappa, Uncle’s Dream), a play (Pushkin in America), and numerous essays and literary criticism for Russian periodicals (Nezavisimaya Gazeta, Novaya Younost).
-He has translated various British and American works into Russian, including poetry by Ted Hughes, Robert Hass, and W. H. Auden.
+In addition to his books of poems, Shulpyakov is the author of several novels (The Sinan Book, Tsunami, Fez, The Dante Museum, Red Planet), books of travel essays (Persona Grappa, Uncle’s Dream), a play (Pushkin in America), and essays and literary criticism for Russian periodicals (Vedomosti, Nezavisimaya Gazeta, Literaturnaya Gazeta, Ogonyok, Novaya Gazeta etc).
+He is the editor of Novaya Yunost literary magazine.
+He has translated various British and American works into Russian, including poetry by Ted Hughes, Robert Hass, Fiona Sampson, Judith Cofer, Elaine Feinstein and W. H. Auden.
+He is the author of The Dwarf play staged by Moscow state Mayakovski Theatre (2004) and Flute and Red poetry show for Moscow Art Theatre (2017).